-Table 13-28 ProCOBOL Embedded SQL Statements to Modify LOB Values ------------- --
+Table 10-28 ProCOBOL Embedded SQL Statements to Modify LOB Values

-Statement Description APPEND Appends a LOB value to another LOB. СОРҮ Copies all or part of a LOB into another LOB.
+Statement Description APPEND Appends a LOB value to another LOB.
+COPY Copies all or part of a LOB into another LOB.
 ERASE Erases part of a LOB, starting at a specified offset.
 LOAD FROM FILE Loads BFILE data into a persistent LOB at a specified offset.
 TRIM Truncates a LOB.
-WRITE Writes data from a buffer into a LOB at a specified offset WRITE APPEND Writes data from a buffer into a LOB at the end of the LOB.